breaking down the housing crisis

-The rental housing crisis is a problem that needs to be dealt with.
+This is a sentence we have all heard before.
 Politicians campaigned on it earlier this year, the news discusses it and to millennials it has become the cynical centre of jokes revolving around the inability to find affordable housing in Toronto.

 But with the conversation quickly becoming number driven and convoluted, it can be hard to keep up.

 What is the housing crisis?

 Dent explains that the rental housing crisis is characterized by two aspects.

 Kho broke down the three types of markets:

 There is supply but no demand.
 There are many units for potential renters to choose from, but it can be challenging for people trying to rent the spaces as there is not enough demand for units.